SynergyUSAllc/SynergyVTUploader/README.md

 ## **Results:**

-The posible results after the procedure completes are the following:
+After VT Scanning the results are shown similar to the image below:

  Harmless, Type-unsupported, Suspicious, Confirmed-timeout, Timeout, Failure, Malicious